taz77/sendgrid-php-ng/README.md

 This module inherits the updates from the official Sendgrid library that were introduced in version 3.x

+## Forked Release Notes ##

+v1.0.4 - Allows for attachments to email.

 ## Notes from Sendgrid official library

 WARNING: This module was recently upgraded from [2.2.x](https://github.com/sendgrid/sendgrid-php/tree/v2.2.1) to 3.X.
 There were API breaking changes for various method names.
 See [usage](https://github.com/sendgrid/sendgrid-php#usage) for up to date method names.